mulle-concurrent/mulle-thread/asset/dox/api/toc/index.md

 ### 3.2.
 Backend Headers — Thread, Mutex, Cond, TSS API

 All three backends (pthreads, c11, windows) expose the same API.
-Return semantics: 0 for success, non-zero for error.
+Status is returned directly; the `errno` variable is never set.
+Return semantics are `0` for success, `-1` for generic failure, and selected standard constants such as `EBUSY` and `ETIMEDOUT` where they carry useful meaning.
+Thread return values are backend-dependent: portable thread functions should return only small nonnegative integer values representable by all backends; pointer, large, and negative values are not portable.
+The legacy `mulle_thread_join` returns `(mulle_thread_rval_t) -1` on join failure.

 #### Thread